 aboard — abroad

-“Aboard” means ‘on or onto, in or into a bus, train, aeroplane or ship’,
+“Aboard”, for the right pronunciation, please click here, means ‘on or onto, in or into a bus, train, aeroplane or ship’,

 All passengers went aboard the train.